abhishekjaden/chest-xray-detection/TECHNICAL_REPORT.md

 **Splits.** Stratified into 3,075 train / 659 validation / 660 test images.
 All results are measured on the held-out test split unless stated otherwise.

-**Class imbalance.** Roughly 65:1 between the most and least represented classes.
-Aortic enlargement appears in 974 training images; Atelectasis in 15.
-This turns out to be the central fact of the entire project.
+**Class imbalance.** Roughly 65:1 within the sampled subset — Aortic enlargement in 974 images, Atelectasis in 15.
+This appeared to be the central constraint, and Section 3 tests that assumption against the full dataset.

 ---